ggalmazor/geas/README.md

 Convert EPUB ebooks into chapterized audiobooks (M4A) using Piper TTS and FFmpeg.
 Built with Deno.

-Geas parses an EPUB, splits its content into natural chunks, generates speech via Piper, then assembles a single .m4a file with chapter markers and embedded metadata (title/author/album).
+Geas parses an EPUB, splits its content into natural chunks, generates speech via Piper with parallel processing, then assembles a single .m4a file with chapter markers and embedded metadata.

 ## Features

-- EPUB parsing (OPF + spine order) and robust XHTML text extraction
+- **EPUB Parsing**: Robust XHTML text extraction with DOM-based parsing
-- Text processing into paragraph-sized chunks
+- **Parallel TTS Generation**: Configurable concurrency for faster processing
-- TTS generation using Piper
+- **Chapterized M4A output**
-- Smart silences between chunks (0.8s) and at chapter ends (1.5s)
+- **Progress visualization modes**:
-- Chapterized M4A output with metadata (title, author, album) via FFmpeg
+  - Enhanced console output with detailed progress tracking
-- Simple CLI with logging to ./logs
+  - Matrix visualization showing real-time processing state

 ## Requirements